artcom/hivemq-retained-message-query-plugin/README.md

 ## HTTP API

-The MQTT Broker offers an HTTP API to query retained topics without using the MQTT protocol.
+The plugin provides an HTTP API to query retained messages without using the MQTT protocol.
 The API uses JSON to define the query and represent the results.

 ## Query

 ### Endpoint

-Retained topic payloads can be queried by sending an HTTP POST request to the `/query` endpoint.
+Retained message payloads can be queried by sending an HTTP POST request to the `/query` endpoint.
 Using jQuery, you can send a query like this:

 ```javascript
 $.post(httpBrokerUri + "/query", JSON.stringify(query));